 Psycho-Pass tries very hard to deep and thought-provoking when it comes to the themes and the setting of the story.
 And Psycho-Pass is a very interesting anime.
 Until you find out what exactly the Sybil System is, then it’s either even more interesting or just plain stupid.

 I won’t spoil it, but when you know just how the system works, it makes everything in the story look really ridiculous and characters just look stupid for blindly trusting in the Sybil System.

-Gen Urobuchi who wrote the anime is often known for lots of navel-gazing with a lot of thoughtful speeches, but all the philosophy just sound silly since the truth is just hilariously funny, which is completely unintentional.
+Gen Urobuchi who wrote the anime is often known for lots of navel-gazing with a lot of thoughtful speeches, but all the philosophy just sounds silly since the truth is just hilariously funny, which is completely unintentional.

-The fact that crime coefficients an drop if you make the person calm down and none of the law enforcement besides Akane use this method is stupid because it’s obvious that this is a good solution, but because of the idiot plot that requires people to blindly believe in the Sybil System, it makes everyone else besides Akane and Shinya look like the smart people on the good side.
+The fact that crime coefficients can drop if you make the person calm down and none of the law enforcement besides Akane use this method is stupid because it’s obvious that this is a good solution, but because of the idiot plot that requires people to blindly believe in the Sybil System, it makes everyone else besides Akane and Shinya look like the smart people on the good side.

-I recommend Psycho-Pass to anyone who enjoys crime dramas, it’s intense, has a good mystery and excellent characters.
+I recommend Psycho-Pass to anyone who enjoys crime dramas, it’s intense, has a good mystery, and excellent characters.
 Even though this is not one of my favorite English dubs, if you enjoy the original Japanese language, it’s worth watching.
-I’m not going to buy it, but I feel it was worth my time to stream it, it’s worth your not necessarily your money.
+I’m not going to buy it, but I feel it was worth my time to stream it, it’s worth your time, not necessarily your money.
 I watched this on Netflix Streaming, but it may not be up on the site, but it’s available on Hulu or Funimation’s website.
-Check it out, watch it at least once, it’s interesting and I felt it was a very interesting, but the story is only deep if you suspend your disbelief a lot, especially after the plot twist.
+Check it out, watch it at least once, it’s interesting and I felt it was very interesting concept, but the story is only deep if you suspend your disbelief a lot, especially after the plot twist.

 It’s a very good anime, but not one of my favorites.